Zi-YuanYang/MTCC-2TCC/README.md

 Thanks to my all cooperators, especially TF Wu and Lu Leng.
 They contributed so much to this work.

 #### Citation
-If you use these codes and they are valuable to your works, please cite our work:
+If our work is valuable to you, please cite our work:
 ```
 @article{yang2022mtcc,
   title={Multi-order Texture Features for Palmprint Recognition},